-Debris removal and substrate realignment at the culvert outlet was not necessary during the 2010-2012 or 2012-2013 periods but further substrate re-alignment may be required in the immediate vicinity of the culvert outlet from time to time.
+Debris removal and substrate realignment at the culvert outlet were not necessary during the 2010-2012, 2012-2013, or 2013-2014 periods but further substrate realignment may be required in the immediate vicinity of the culvert outlet from time to time.
 There are some concerns that there is a barrier to fish passage created at the downstream outlet of the culvert through the descent to the river, under normal river level conditions which prevents migrant fish access to the stream beyond the culvert.
 This barrier and sub-culvert seepage flow issues may be addressed by relatively uncomplicated remedial works which are to be addressed by way of a recommendation attached in Section 4 of this report.
-This consent has an optional review for June 2014 (see Section 3.7).
+This consent has no further optional reviews prior to expiry in June 2020.